jisc-services/Public-Documentation/PublicationsRouter/v2/api/MatchingConfig.md

-  "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": ["list of identifier objects of format
+  "postcodes" : ["list of postcodes where authors may list their affiliation address"], "domains": ["list of domain names the institution owns or operates under"], "grants": ["list of grant numbers affiliated with the institution"], "author_ids": [ // list of identifier objects of format
 		{
-						'type': 'the type of identifier, either email or ORCID', 'id': 'the value, so either the email address or the ORCID' }"],
+			'type': 'the type of identifier, either email or ORCID', 'id': 'the value, so either the email address or the ORCID' }
+	],
   "id": "the id of this repository configuration object (used internally, not of use externally)", "repository": "id of the repository retrieved", "created_date": "date this repository configuration object was created",